texas-justice-initiative/website-nextjs/content/about-us.md

           of the Links Inc and the Beta Psi Omega Chapter of Alpha Kappa Alpha, Inc.
         headshot: https://res.cloudinary.com/texas-justice-initiative/image/upload/v1583375350/karen-kennard_em2dw2.jpg
-      - name: "Darrell Malone Jr. "
+      - name: 'Darrell Malone Jr. '
+        biography:
-        biography: Darrell Malone Jr. is a fintech engineer and technology activist from Houston, Texas.
+          Darrell Malone Jr. is a fintech engineer and technology activist from Houston, Texas.
 In 2017, Darrell founded the Tubman Project; an effort to develop advanced technology for public defenders.
 Through the project, he organized a series of hackathons that brought the